epimorphics/qonsole/README.md

 # Qonsole - a simple console for running SPARQL queries

+*Warning:* While this project has not yet been replaced and should continue to receive required bug fixes and any minor feature requests, future development of qonsole will be done as part of the [qonsole-sfc](https://github.com/epimorphics/qonsole-sfc) project.
+(2022-07-04)

 Suppose you have a linked-data dataset that you've published on the web, and that you'd like to provide your users with the means to run SPARQL queries to explore your data.
 Most SPARQL end-points allow you to use HTTP `get` and `post` commands